How do dynamic electricity tariffs work?

 Are dynamic tariffs worth it?

-To get the most out of DTs, you’ll also need to stay engaged; checking prices daily and understanding when it’s cheapest to use electricity.
+To get the most out of dynamic tariffs, you’ll need to stay engaged by checking prices, setting alerts and understanding when it’s cheapest to use electricity.

 Here’s a quick look at the main benefits and potential drawbacks of dynamic pricing.